mlomb/redis-rank/README.md

 All the library is promise based.

-* Plain Leaderboards.
-Insert and update entries.
+* Plain Leaderboards: Insert and update entries.
 List them in multiple ways.
+* Periodic Leaderboards: automatically create leaderboards for different time spans (*supported: minute, hourly, daily, weekly, monthly, yearly, all-time*)
 * Guaranteed *at most* one trip to Redis on each function call, taking advantage of Redis's EVAL.

-* *PLANNED*: Periodic Leaderboards (daily, weekly, monthly, all-time)
+Planned features:
 * *PLANNED*: Matrix Leaderboards (multiple dimensions)
 * *PLANNED*: Archive (export) leaderboards to another database for long-term storage